 Why colored pencils?

-Because I wouldn’t be caught dead without It helps me take notes, be organized, draw stuff if necessary, et cetera.
+Because I wouldn’t be caught dead without them.
+It helps me take notes, be organized, draw stuff if necessary, et cetera.
 It’s an idiosyncrasy of mine, and this was just an extension of that.

 How many magazine assignments did you have before you went?